yellowman/GoPieNg/README.md

 - Enter IP (or leave blank for auto) and description
 - Click Add
 - Click description to edit
-- Click x to delete
+- Click del to delete

 ### User Management (Admin)
 - Go to Users tab (visible only to admins)
 - Add new users with username/password/role
-- Toggle admin role with +admin/-admin
+- Toggle user roles
 - Enable/disable users
 - Delete users